Logistics for a side trip to Canada from Grand Teton National Park

 thin line of various colors of rocks

-This next side trip could also start with the one day tour of Yellowstone mentioned above, but instead of heading for Canada, another very recommended side trip would be to Glacier National Park.
+This next side trip could also start with the one day tour of Yellowstone mentioned above, but instead of heading for Canada (or along with going to Canada), another very recommended side trip would be to Glacier National Park.

 Here are a series of one minute videos about the Going To The Sun Road: